-- 9 N-1b Objectives of the Volatile Organic Compound Monitoring Plan - The CH and RH TRU mixed waste disposed in the WIPP Underground HWDUs contain VOCs which could be released from WIPP during the disposal phase of the project.
-This Plan describes how: - VOCs released from waste panels will be monitored to confirm that the running annual average risk to the non-waste surface worker due to VOCs in the air emissions from the Underground HWDUs do not exceed the action levels identified in Permit Part 4, Section 4.6.2.3. and calculated from measured VOC concentrations using risk factors identified in Table 4.6.2.3.
+- VOCs released from waste panels will be monitored to confirm that the running annual average risk to the non-waste surface worker due to VOCs in the air emissions from the Underground HWDUs do not exceed the action levels identified in Permit Part 4, Section 4.6.2.3. and calculated from measured VOC concentrations using risk factors identified in Table 4.6.2.3.
 Appropriate remedial action, as specified in Permit Section 4.6.2.4, will be taken if the action levels in Permit Part 4, Section 4.6.2.3 are reached. - VOCs released from waste containers in disposal rooms will be monitored to confirm that the concentration of VOCs in the air of closed and active rooms in active panels do not exceed the VOC disposal room limits identified in Permit Part 4, Table 4.4.1.
-Appropriate remedial action, as specified in Permit Part 4, Section 4.6.3.3, will be taken if the original sample results are greater than or equal to the action levels in Permit Part 4, Table 4.6.3.2. - 25 N-2 Target Volatile Organic Compounds - The target VOCs for repository monitoring (Station VOC-C and VOC-D) and disposal room monitoring are presented in Table N-1. - These target VOCs were selected because together they represent approximately 99 percent of the carcinogenic risk due to air emissions of VOCs. - 30 N-3 Monitoring Design - Detailed design features of this plan are presented in this section.
-This plan uses available - 32 sampling and analysis techniques to measure VOC concentrations in air.
+Appropriate remedial action, as specified in Permit Part 4, Section 4.6.3.3, will be taken if the original sample results are greater than or equal to the action levels in Permit Part 4, Table 4.6.3.2. - N-2 Target Volatile Organic Compounds - The target VOCs for repository monitoring (Station VOC-C and VOC-D) and disposal room - 27 monitoring are presented in Table N-1. - 28 These target VOCs were selected because together they represent approximately 99 percent of - the carcinogenic risk due to air emissions of VOCs. - 30 N-3 Monitoring Design - Detailed design features of this plan are presented in this section.
+This plan uses available - sampling and analysis techniques to measure VOC concentrations in air.
 Subatmospheric - sample collection units are used in the Repository and Disposal Room VOC Monitoring - Programs.
-These sample collection units are described in greater detail in Section N-4a(2). - 35 N-3a Sampling Locations - Air samples will be collected at the WIPP facility to quantify airborne VOC concentrations as - described in the following sections.
+These sample collection units are described in greater detail in Section N-4a(2). - 35 N-3a Sampling Locations - Air samples will be collected at the WIPP facility to quantify airborne VOC concentrations as - 37 described in the following sections.